Payment Webhooks

 • Don't assume you'll only receive each webhook once

-• Don't use HTTP in production (HTTPS required)
+• Don't use plain HTTP for production traffic (prefer HTTPS)

 • Don't hardcode expected values without validation